dove-lang/dove/README.md

 <h2 align="center">A fast, minimal, and elegant programming language. 🕊️</h1>

 This is the main source code repository for the Dove Programming Language.
-I contains the interpreter and standard library.
+It contains the interpreter and standard library.

 ### Contents 📦
 1. [Hello World](#hello-world)